 Flow of Grace

-Faith, the first of the chiefly virtues, is the doorway through which all the other virtues flow into one’s life.
-Pride, the first of the chiefly vices, is the precursor of all sin whereby one puts the will of self before the will of God—turning from the flow of grace.
+Faith, the first of the chief virtues, is the door through which all the other virtues flow into one’s life.
+It opens the soul to the divine life of grace, making possible what would otherwise be impossible.
+Pride, by contrast—the first of the chief vices—is the door through which sin floods in.
+It is the precursor to all other vices, for it places the will of self above the will of God, and in doing so, it turns the soul away from the flow of grace.

 Back to Series Next Teaching